flipacholas/Architecture-of-consoles/articles/dreamcast.md

 - **S-Video**: Combines luma and sync while keeping chroma separated (two video lines in total).
 - **RGB**: Sends separate Red-Green-Blue signals and provides different sync types to choose from (composite sync or extracted from video composite or S-Video).
   - A SCART cable will use this type.
-- **VGA**: Combines RGB with two special sync signals (horizontal and vertical) resulting in five video lines in total.
+- **VGA**: Combines RGB with two sync signals (horizontal and vertical) resulting in five video lines in total.
 This enables to display the biggest resolution possible (720x480) in progressive mode (thus, this mode is often named '480p').
 VGA has actually been the standard format/medium used by computer monitors for some time.
   - To use this type, Sega provided a VGA adapter as an extra accessory.

-Now, the Dreamcast can't encode all of these at the same time, so the GPU and the Audio processor contain a register called **Image Mode** that coordinates which required video/audio buses will be activated to generate the requested signal.
-The CPU detects which type of cable is inserted (by checking which select bits of the video connector are active) and writes the required values on the GPU, which will then be forwarded to the Audio processor.
+Now, the Dreamcast can't encode all of these at the same time, so the GPU and the Audio processor contain a register called **Image Mode** that coordinates which video/audio buses will be activated to generate the requested signal.
+The CPU detects the type of cable inserted (by checking which 'select bits' of the video connector are active) and writes the required values on the GPU.
+Finally, the values are forwarded to the Audio processor.

-Since VGA is strictly a progressive type of signal (as opposed to the traditional *interlaced*), some compatibility issues arose with games which were only designed for interlaced video.
-These explicitly state in their code that won't display on VGA, so the CPU will block the game until the user swaps out the VGA cable for another type.
+Since VGA is strictly a progressive type of signal (as opposed to the traditional *interlaced*), some compatibility issues arose with games that were only designed for interlaced video.
+These explicitly state in their code that the game won't display on VGA, so the CPU will block the game until the user swaps out the VGA cable for another type.

-#### Unified I/O Access

-The GPU also includes another module for handling most of the I/O called **System Bus**.
-It provides the following interfaces:
-- The **G1** interface: Where the **BIOS ROM** along with its saved configuration and the **GD-ROM** content can be accessed.
-- The **G2** interface: Provides access to the **Modem** and **Sound Controller**.
-- The **Maple** interface: Transfers chunks of data between the controllers (along with its accessories connected to it) and the CPU.
-It's a **serial bus** and provides a dedicated DMA.
-- The **SH-4** interface: Connects the main CPU for general purpose communications.
-- The **DDT** interface: Takes control of the CPU bus to access its main memory during DMA transfers.
-- The **PVR** interface: Connects the CPU with the Tile Accelerator using a dedicated DMA.

 ---